utsavsubedi/PythonApps/README.md

-# PythonApps
+# PythonApp
-Desktop Apps Created with PYQT
+A text editor Created with PYQT